-Some iPhone 5s owners encountering Blue Screen of Death bugAlex Wagner - Deputy Managing Editor, News Desk
+Some iPhone 5s owners encountering Blue Screen of Death bugAlex Wagner - Editorial Director of News and Content

 Usually when one hears "Blue Screen of Death," their mind jumps to images of Windows-based PCs and error messages.
 That dreaded blue screen apparently isn't content to stick to the world of traditional computers, though, as some iPhone 5s users are reporting that they, too, have encountered a blue screen of death.